Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 Unity shaders are written in a Unity-specific language called [ShaderLab](https://docs.unity3d.com/Manual/SL-Shader.html).

-The shader in this example has the following blocks:
+The Unity shader in this example has the following blocks:

 * [Shader](#shader)
 * [Properties](#properties)